VijayChandraAtheli/vijaychandraatheli.com/_posts/2025-12-31-data-quality-by-design.md

 When these answers remain fuzzy, Salesforce still "works," but quality erodes invisibly: duplicated identities, fragile rollup summaries, and reports that require interpretive caveats.

-> **Business impact:** A clean data model lowers downstream cost—simpler reporting, fewer transformations, and less debate about "what the number really means."

 ### Layer 2: Controlled Data Entry (Where Most Quality Is Won—or Lost)

 Most Salesforce data enters through the user interface.
 Field design and entry controls are therefore decisive in shaping long-term quality outcomes.